How to Become a Speech Therapist in North Dakota

 North Dakota’s Schools Suffer From a Shortage of SLPs

-Educational specialists from the North Dakota Center for Persons with Disabilities at Minot State University published a detailed study in 2014 on the need for special education teachers and related services personnel in the state’s schools.
-The report noted the explosive growth in the population of North Dakota between 2010 and 2014 which strained the resources of schools.
+Educational specialists from the North Dakota Center for Persons with Disabilities at Minot State University published a detailed study on the need for special education teachers and related services personnel in the state’s schools.
+The report noted the explosive growth in the population of North Dakota, which has continued to grow through the present; around 15% over just the past 10 years.

 One hundred speech-language pathologists were among the respondents to their survey on the services most needed in North Dakota’s schools.
-Both special education teachers and SLPs rated speech-language pathology among the top three need categories for positions needed at the time of the survey and projected over the next five years.
+Both special education teachers and SLPs rated speech-language pathology among the top-three categories for positions needed at the time of the survey and in future projections.

 A Promising Field that Offers Job Satisfaction

-Forbes reported on a survey of job satisfaction by the salary specialty company PayScale.com.
+Forbes reported on a survey of job satisfaction published by PayScale.com.
 This firm queried two million workers about whether they thought their jobs made the world a better place.
-The results were so positive for speech-language pathology that it ranked the profession among the top 25 meaningful jobs that pay well.
+The results were so positive for speech-language pathology that it ranked the profession among the top 15 meaningful jobs that pay well.

 • Bismarck: Scottish Rite Speech Therapy